joske/B560-i5-11600/README.md

 Working:
 * the machine boots, and show both displays
 * accelerated graphics with native AMD driver
-* sound works with alcid 69 (USB audio, HDMI/DP audio).
-Sees the internal audio, but does not seem to output any sound
+* external sound works with alcid 69 (USB audio, HDMI/DP audio).
+Sees the internal audio device, but does not seem to output any sound and all apps using sound with that device selected are getting stuck
 * on board ethernet (intel) works
-* some USB ports work, not all (did not map USB ports yet)
+* all USB ports work
-* video acceleration (rocket lake iGPU not supported)
+* video acceleration (with the rx460 - rocket lake iGPU not supported)
 * appletv+ playback with shikigva=128
 * sleep/resume with following pmset options:
 ```